-This is an ACGME and Association of Psychiatry and Law approved one-year fellowship with a unique, close collaboration with the College of Law at Syracuse University.
-Besides a strong didactic program, fellows enjoy a rich clinical experience with a wide range of patients at the Central New York Psychiatric Center, the Justice Center, and the state and county court system.
+This is an ACGME and American Academy of Psychiatry and the Law approved one-year fellowship with a unique, close collaboration with the College of Law at Syracuse University.
+Besides a strong didactic program, fellows enjoy a rich clinical experience with a wide range of patients at the Central New York Psychiatric Center, the Onondaga County Justice Center, and the state and county court system.

 Areas of Study

 Through teaching, experience and supervision, fellows learn the fundamental principles of forensic psychiatry.
 Some of the areas of study include:

 - Evaluation and treatment of mentally disordered offenders

 - Suicide risk assessment and risk reduction plan

 - Violence risk assessment and risk reduction plan

 - Knowledge of basic legal principles and mental health law